sharmaadityaHQ/BossY/CONTRIBUTING.md

 - Discussing the current state of the code
 - Submitting a fix
 - Proposing new features
-- Becoming a maintainer
+- Becoming a collaborator

-## We Develop with Github

-We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## What should I know before I get started?

-- Basic knowledge of programming
+- Basic knowledge of `React.js` and `Express.js`
 - Ability to use Git and Github
 - Willingness to learn more
 - UI/UX skills are appreciable but not mandatory

-## We Use [Github Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

-Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
-We actively welcome your pull requests:
+Pull requests are the best way to propose changes to the codebase.
+We actively welcome your pull requests.

 ## How to contribute: